Multi-sig

 The multi-sig workflow is described below:

-To convert a user to a multi-sig user, the desired multi-sig user, which is not already a multi-sig user, needs to send a
+To convert a user to a multi-sig user, the user sends a

 ConvertToMultiSigUser

-A multi-sig user's set of authorized users and/or the threshold may be updated by having enough authorized users sign and send a
+A multi-sig user's set of authorized users and/or the threshold may be updated by sending a

 ConvertToMultiSigUser